pivotal/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 ## <a id="concepts"></a> Concepts

-This section provides an overview of the elements you will use during this tutorial and how they all fit together.
+The following diagram provides an overview of the elements you will use during this tutorial and how they all fit together.

 ![Diagram shows a high-level overview of the pre-installed Bitnami Services.](../../images/stk-dynamic-provisioning-bitnami-services.png)